pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ### Registration

-**Register for the pyOpenSci Fall Festival:** _stay tuned!
-Registration will be going live soon!_
-Registration will grant you admission to all
+**Register for the pyOpenSci Fall Festival:** Our [registration](https://www.eventbrite.com/e/pyopensci-fall-festival-2024-registration-1000762657047) is live for the pyOpenSci Open Science Fall Festival!
+Please note that at this time the agenda items are listed in UTC-6:00.
+If you need clarification on start times, please email us at [media@pyopensci.org](mailto:media@pyopensci.org).

 ### Pricing tiers